Shot Put Selection Guide

-Choosing the right shot put depends on your level, surface type, and feel preference.
-Here's a quick guide to the top materials and product descriptions available at Throws Pro:
+Choosing the right shot put depends on your level, surface type, and diameter preference.
+Here's a quick guide to the top materials and product descriptions available at Throws Pro.

 Lathe Turned Iron Shot Put